 Term of Office

-The WACD President and Vice President are elected to one-year terms with a two-term limit.
+The WACD is the Washington Association of Conservation Districts President and Vice President are elected to one-year terms with a two-term limit.

-The WACD Executive Committee consists of the WACD President, Vice President, Secretary, Treasurer, National Director, and Past President.
+The WACD is the Washington Association of Conservation Districts Executive Committee consists of the WACD is the Washington Association of Conservation Districts President, Vice President, Secretary, Treasurer, National Director, and Past President.

 Can I install the Hub on my computer?